Pacific Regional Workshop on Leadership Development

 Further, we respectfully ask the Pacific Forum Leaders to hear our support for the ‘Pacific Vision’ and our call for their endorsement by supporting and investing in culturally appropriate leadership development initiatives that will help make the ‘Pacific Vision’ a reality.
-Kiribati, FSM, Samoa, Nauru, PNG, Fiji, Solomons, Tonga, Vanuatu, Palau, Marshall Islands, Cook Islands, Tuvalu, Niue, Tokelau."
+Kiribati, FSM, Samoa, Nauru, PNG, Fiji, Solomon Islands, Tonga, Vanuatu, Palau, Marshall Islands, Cook Islands, Tuvalu, Niue, Tokelau."

 Subsequent to this meeting, the University of the South Pacific established a "Pacific Leadership Development Network", which held its first meeting in March 2007.